Friday, March 20, 2009

 Resurrection- coming to new life after death

-Read your story about Holy Week and ask questions from Take Home Sheet that will be sent home today.
+Read your story about Holy Week and then ask questions

 Or use this story about Holy Week: